-Our website offers you a rich and trusted source for information you need to learn how to read labels, and to serve safe foods.
+Our website offers you a rich and trusted source for information you need to learn how to read labels and to serve safe foods.
 In addition, you can learn how to prevent allergic reactions and treat a reaction should one occur.
-Our award-winning online support community and our national network of local support groups will help you connect with others so you do not feel alone.
+Our award-winning online support community and our national network of local support groups will help you connect with other families who are managing food allergies so you don't feel alone.

 One in 13 kids has a food allergy.

 A food allergy occurs when the body's immune system sees a certain food as harmful and reacts by causing one or more symptoms.
 This is known as an allergic reaction.
 Foods that cause allergic reactions are called allergens.
-Even a tiny amount of an allergen can cause a reaction.
-Allergic reactions usually occur after your child eats a food that she or he is allergic to.
+Allergic reactions usually occur after your child eats a food they are allergic to.

 Common Food Allergens